PyO3/pyo3/guide/src/class/protocols.md

 If a function name in `#[pymethods]` is a recognised magic method, it will be automatically placed into the correct slot in the Python type object.
 The function name is taken from the usual rules for naming `#[pymethods]`: the `#[pyo3(name = "...")]` attribute is used if present, otherwise the Rust function name is used.

-The magic methods handled by PyO3 are very similar to the standard Python ones on [this page](https://docs.python.org/3/reference/datamodel.html#special-method-names) - in particular they are the the subset which have slots as [defined here](https://docs.python.org/3/c-api/typeobj.html).
+The magic methods handled by PyO3 are very similar to the standard Python ones on [this page](https://docs.python.org/3/reference/datamodel.html#special-method-names) - in particular they are the subset which have slots as [defined here](https://docs.python.org/3/c-api/typeobj.html).
 Some of the slots do not have a magic method in Python, which leads to a few additional magic methods defined only in PyO3:
  - Magic methods for garbage collection
  - Magic methods for the buffer protocol